dougeby/IntuneDocs/intune/company-portal-app.md

 ## Windows Company Portal keyboard shortcuts

-End users can trigger naivation, app, and device actions in the Windows Company Portal using keyboard shortcuts (accelerators).
+End users can trigger navigation, app, and device actions in the Windows Company Portal using keyboard shortcuts (accelerators).

 The following keyboard shortcuts are available in the Windows Company Portal app.